Dingnh/dx-intern-assessment/README.md

 ## Section 3:

-For this section, refer to:
+For this section, refer to "Assessments/2021/upload-extract-display/index.html", just open the index.html file in the browser and you should be able to upload zip files and extract the images within!
+Thanks for your precious time, if any issue please raise one :D